LiuFake/Study-on-system-development/README.md

 About review : I went through the whole process from editing C language source files to running executable programs again on the Linux virtual machine .
 I reviewed the content of last week again, compiled and debugged the C language program using gdb in the Linux environment, and completed the single step debugging, monitoring variables and other operations .

+About Computer network : I learned some simple knowledge about the OSI , TCP/IP , five tier architecture

 ### (4) Unsolved problems：

+Although I have a certain understanding of computer network, I still feel that I don't understand anything .

 ### (5) Plan for the next week: